dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 _As a [user type], when I [trigger/context], I want to [action], so that [goal/value]._

 **Purpose:**
-Capture the user's intent, context, and benefit in a single sentence.
+Capture the user’s need, the context, and the value in one sentence.

 ✅ Clarify if the task is vague, overly technical, or lacks a user type
-✅ If appropriate, offer alternative phrasings
+✅ If appropriate, offer alternative phrasing
 🔸 Ask: *What problem are they solving?
 What’s the larger value?*

 ---

 ## 2. **Release Type**

-Generally speaking, a feature will focus on one release type:
-- **POC**: An internal team-only demo or write up that focuses on the core capabilities required for later releases.
-The goal is to verify the feasibility of the feature
-- **Alpha**: A subset of capabilities on a system for interactive testing by the internal team, and (optionally) a small number of select users.
-An Alpha does not need to scale beyond the internal team size.
-- **Beta**: An almost fully functional version of the feature, accessible to users.
-Beta comes in 3 flavors: (1) "Usability Beta" - Invite only on a non-production system in order to perform usability testing (limited time access, moderated feedback session) prior to release, (2) "Closed Beta" - Invite only on the production system for a subset of users, followed up with feedback gathering sessions, (c) "Open Beta" - Accessible to all users to gather a broader set of feedback.
-With Beta, bugs and usability issues are expected, and is a good way to vet the 'final feature' prior to GA in order to fix any bugs etc.
+What stage is this feature targeting?

+- **POC** – Internal-only proof of concept to validate feasibility
+- **Alpha** – Limited-function release for internal feedback
+- **Beta** – User-facing but not final; used to gather validation or early feedback
-- **GA**: Full functionality released to all users with no constraints
+- **GA** – Full release to all users, production-ready

 **Guidance:**
+✅ Choose based on readiness and feedback goals
+✅ It's common to pair Beta with a GA plan
-✅ Include rationale for stage chosen
+✅ Include a short rationale for the stage chosen

-✅ Multiple stages OK, especially for net-new features
-✅ A Beta release will often be paired with GA release 🔸 Prompt if unclear: *Is this intended as an Alpha or a Usability Beta?*
+🔸 Ask: *Is this intended for early validation or a full rollout?*
+🔸 Ask: *Will users interact with this at this stage?*

 ---